rkeene/TclTLS/README.txt

 TLS 1.7 and newer require Tcl 8.4.0+, older versions may be used if older versions of Tcl need to be used.

+TclTLS requires OpenSSL or LibreSSL in order to be compiled and function.

 Non-exclusive credits for TLS are:
    Original work: Matt Newman @ Novadigm
    Updates: Jeff Hobbs @ ActiveState